No headings found on page

 1. What Is a Drug Court?

-A drug court is a specialized court program designed to handle cases involving individuals whose criminal behavior is directly connected to substance use disorders.
-Rather than processing these cases through traditional criminal prosecution and sentencing, drug courts offer a structured, supervised pathway to treatment and recovery.
+A drug court is a specialized court program that handles cases involving individuals whose criminal behavior is driven by substance use disorder.
+Instead of processing these cases through the traditional criminal justice system — which typically results in incarceration — a drug court offers a structured, supervised treatment alternative.

 2. How Does a Drug Court Work?